cockroachdb/docs/v2.1/admin-ui-hardware-dashboard.md

 <img src="{{ 'images/v2.1/admin_ui_disk_read_bytes.png' | relative_url }}" alt="CockroachDB Admin UI Disk Read Bytes graph" style="border:1px solid #eee;max-width:100%" />

-- In the node view, the graph shows the 10-second average of the number of bytes read per second by all processes including CockroachDB for the selected node.
+- In the node view, the graph shows the 10-second average of the number of bytes read per second by all processes, including CockroachDB, for the selected node.

-- In the cluster view, the graph shows the 10-second average of the number of bytes read per second by all processes including CockroachDB across all nodes.
+- In the cluster view, the graph shows the 10-second average of the number of bytes read per second by all processes, including CockroachDB, across all nodes.

 ## Disk Write Bytes

 <img src="{{ 'images/v2.1/admin_ui_disk_write_bytes.png' | relative_url }}" alt="CockroachDB Admin UI Disk Write Bytes graph" style="border:1px solid #eee;max-width:100%" />

-- In the node view, the graph shows the 10-second average of the number of bytes written per second by all processes including CockroachDB for the node.
+- In the node view, the graph shows the 10-second average of the number of bytes written per second by all processes, including CockroachDB, for the node.

-- In the cluster view, the graph shows the 10-second average of the number of bytes written per second by all processes including CockroachDB across all nodes.
+- In the cluster view, the graph shows the 10-second average of the number of bytes written per second by all processes, including CockroachDB, across all nodes.

 ## Disk IOPS in Progress

 <img src="{{ 'images/v2.1/admin_ui_disk_iops.png' | relative_url }}" alt="CockroachDB Admin UI Disk IOPS in Progress graph" style="border:1px solid #eee;max-width:100%" />

-- In the node view, the graph shows the number of disk reads and writes in queue for all processes including CockroachDB for the selected node.
+- In the node view, the graph shows the number of disk reads and writes in queue for all processes, including CockroachDB, for the selected node.

-- In the cluster view, the graph shows the number of disk reads and writes in queue for all processes including CockroachDB across all nodes in the cluster.
+- In the cluster view, the graph shows the number of disk reads and writes in queue for all processes, including CockroachDB, across all nodes in the cluster.

 {{site.data.alerts.callout_info}}
-For Mac OS, this graph is not populated and shows zero Disk IOPS in Progress.
+For Mac OS, this graph is not populated and shows zero disk IOPS in progress.
 This is a [known limitation](https://github.com/cockroachdb/cockroach/issues/27927) that may be lifted in the future.
 {{site.data.alerts.end}}

 ## Disk Capacity